 Richmond Academy is a leading school in The Stour Academy Trust, a Multi Academy Trust of 8 Primary Schools across Kent.

-The Stour Academy Trust recognises that our education system needs to quickly and more radically shift to close equity gaps and to better prepare our young people for the 21st century.
+The Stour Academy Trust has set out to transform schools to better prepare our young people for the 21st century.